 – Brian Tracy

 Tina comes from an abusive family.
 Her father is an alcoholic and her mother bossy.
 Her prevailing belief is “I don’t deserve love.”
-Having a belief of this kind she could not be happy in her relationships: she attracted as abusive men like her father and she did not know how to end the vicious cycle.
+Having this and other negative beliefs she could not be happy in her relationships: she attracted as abusive men like her father and she did not know how to end the vicious cycle.

 She Met Her Friend…

 One day she met her friend Sally who was a counsellor.
 They went for coffee, and Tina burst into tears as she did not want to live with abuse anymore.
 Sally was listening to Tina with patience and understanding.
 She took out a blank notebook from her bag and handed it to Tina, saying